 To succeed with Scrum, first we need to follow the framework and the rules.
 Scrum is simple, but difficult because it requires change from old ways of operating.
 Strive for a solid understanding of Scrum.
-Get training from a Certified Scrum Trainer or Professional Scrum Trainer.
+Bring in Agile and Scrum training for your teams, certified Scrum Master training for your Scrum Masters, and Agile Leader training for managers and executives.
 Read and fully digest the Scrum Guide; it is an excellent reference and it is only 17 pages long.
 Another resource I found useful is this video, Scrum by the book by Per Beining.

 Second, look underneath why the rules are broken.
 Sometimes it's not just about education, sometimes it is a resistance to change or lack of desire to adopt Scrum.
 Consider whether you have the right people in the right roles.
 Have you cast a vision for the change and the commitment to use Scrum?